 KCNH7 (Potassium Channel, Voltage Gated Eag Related Subfamily H, Member 7) is a Protein Coding gene.
+Diseases associated with KCNH7 include lathosterolosis.
 Among its related pathways are Transmission across Chemical Synapses and Dopamine-DARPP32 Feedback onto cAMP Pathway.
-GO annotations related to this gene include signal transducer activity and inward rectifier potassium channel activity.
+GO annotations related to this gene include signal transducer activity and voltage-gated potassium channel activity.
 An important paralog of this gene is KCNH1.

 UniProtKB/Swiss-Prot for KCNH7 Gene

 Pore-forming (alpha) subunit of voltage-gated potassium channel.
 Channel properties may be modulated by cAMP and subunit assembly

 Voltage-gated potassium channels (KV) belong to the 6-TM family of potassium channel that also comprises the Ca2+-activated Slo (actually 7-TM) and the Ca2+-activated SK subfamilies.
 The alpha-subunits contain a single pore-forming region and combine to form tetramers.